fbpx

 On that same note, not all pets know when it’s time to take a break in the shade.
 Make sure you keep an eye on your pets when they’re outdoors.

 In Arizona, you never travel anywhere without a bottle of water tucked away.
-We keep a couple of cases of water in our car, as well as extras in our home so our pets (or other people’s pets) are never without a cool drink.
+We keep a few gallons of water in our car, as well as extras in our home so our pets (or other people’s pets) are never without a cool drink.

 Dehydration can result in a myriad of symptoms from muscle cramps to death.

 Water is the only common thread uniting every single animal on this earth – drink often and do everything you can to encourage your pets to drink.
-Here are some tips on increasing your cat’s water intake, and some tips for making sure your dog drinks plenty of fluids.
+If you notice your dogs or cats are not drinking enough water, we have some tips on increasing your cat’s water intake, and some tips for making sure your dog drinks plenty of fluids.

 Tip 6: Never Leave Pets In Cars!